erroronline1/caro/readme.md

 Needless to elaborate vendor names and unique article numbers must match.

 [Vendor and product management](#vendor-and-product-management) states, why this will not replace the CARO App product database in general.

+### Case lists
+Case lists are fetched by request.
+If available, links with cases will be displayed leading to dialogs with the case data for all matched patients for the requested search.
+This method is dependent on the customer data method.
+Data will be presented as constructed within the custom interface-class-method.

 ### Case positions
 Case positions are fetched by request.
 If available, tables of the calculatory items will be displayed from within the records according to the provided ERP case number(s).